paraschas/jaws/README.md

 architecture
 ---

-## Run.java
+## Runner.java
     get configuration from an XML file
         parse xml file
-        store the configuration data to a Settings object get and check the data from the Settings object create and run the server
+        store the configuration data to a Settings object get and check the data from the Settings object create and start the resources server
+    create and start the statistics server

 ## Server.java
-    listen for requests of resources

     NEXT
-    TODO
-    listen for requests of the statistics page
+    listen for requests of resources or the statistics page

     spawn a worker thread for every incoming request

-## Worker.java
+## ResourcesWorker.java
     parse requests

     serve files, set Content-Length, Content-Type (mimetype)